bryanwweber/orbital-mechanics-notes/the-n-body-problem/lagrange-points.md

 # Application of the CR3BP: Lagrange Points

-The equations of motion of the circular restricted three body problem (CR3BP) were shown in Eq. {eq}`eq:non-dim-scalar-eom-cr3bp`.
+The equations of motion of the circular restricted three body problem (CR3BP) were shown in @eq:non-dim-scalar-eom-cr3bp.
 These non-dimensional equations of motion do not have a general analytical solution.

 :::{margin}
 Lagrange himself called them **libration points** so you will see them called that too.